Aston Martin is Revving up the Super GT Market

 There is no doubt that Aston Martin is raising the bar for themselves and putting pressure on their competition.
 Their second-century plan will enable the British car maker to completely diversify its portfolio and also clientele base.

 The Super GT market focuses on speed and comfort and the Superleggera carefully blends these two disciplines.
 Will it be enough to take the crown as the market leader?
 Possibly.
+With a starting price of £225,000, this level of competitiveness shows Aston Martin is ready to bring the fight.

 With talk of a Volante being offered in 2019, Aston Martin is already building on the strong foundations already laid down.
 Eagle-eyed admirers can see this at the Stowe circuit at Silverstone where they are testing the chassis and its speed.